cbmr-data/cbmr-data.github.io/esrum/source/usage/projects.rst

 to ``9``), and underscores (``_``) are allowed.

-Finally, pick ``FS-esrum`` for the option ``FS system where you request UCPH-IT to mount the Compute Project``.
+Finally, pick ``FS-esrum`` for the option ``FS system where you request UCPH-IT to mount the Compute Project`` as shown above.

 Backup Policy
 =============